erdavids/Game-Ideas/README.md

 ## Mobile Dev
 Similar to a tycoon game, build out mobile applications and publish them in the game world.
 Follow trends and get lucky in order to experience extensive success.

-## Co-op Maze Puzzle Game
-Each player can only see the other player's position.
-They have to constantly communicate in order to find each other and accomplish the goal of regaining their own sight.
-A lot of potential for procedural generation.

 ## Multiplayer Single Room Prop Hunt
 Maybe a Guess Who kind of format where the player asks questions that the other players must answer honestly (although I don't know how that would be enforced)